Codecademy/docs/content/cybersecurity/concepts/cryptography/cryptography.md

 ## Cryptography In-Use:

-Cryptography provides confidentiality, integrity, authentication for sensitive information while it is stored (at rest), traveling across a network (in transit), and existing in memory (in use).Two main types of cryptosystems enforce confidentiality: symmetric and asymmetric cryptosystems.
+Cryptography provides confidentiality, integrity, authentication for sensitive information while it is stored (at rest), traveling across a network (in transit), and existing in memory (in use).
+Two main types of cryptosystems enforce confidentiality: symmetric and asymmetric cryptosystems.

 ### Symmetric vs. Asymmetric Cryptography: